-The Company's Chief Executive Officer, the chief operating decision maker ("CODM"), evaluates performance, makes operating decisions and allocates resources based on financial data consistent with the segmented reporting in these consolidated financial statements.
-The accounting policies of the segments are the same as those described in note 3.
+The Company has determined that it operates as a single reportable operating segment for purposes of making operating decisions and assessing performance.
+The Company's Chief Executive Officer, the chief operating decision maker, evaluates performance, makes operating decisions and allocates resources based on financial data consistent with the segmented reporting in these consolidated financial statements.